$ cd /projects/chordkiller

 Signal-dependent switching noise is real and audible.
 I spent

 months learning this.
-Pulse array or nothing.
+Phase-shifted multi-bit output or nothing.

 - Custom PCBs from China are magical. ~$50 for a 4-layer board